-- Wood coating options with partially plant-based formulations, while providing similar performance characteristics to equivalent fossil fuel-based products. - Coatings that once required high-temperature bake cycles in the past can now cure at room temperatures because of innovative technology.
-These coatings reduce energy requirements by eliminating the need for high-temperature bake cycles. - The development of high-transfer-efficiency powder coatings not only reduces spray time and the energy associated with the spray application process, but also reduces product loss, which further reduces energy use and preserves natural resources. - Heat- and sun-reflective roof coatings and infrared-reflecting concrete coatings reduce the urban heat island effect and can reduce cooling needs in warmer climates. - Powder coatings and other types of coating systems that deliver high performance in just one layer rather than competing coatings that may require multiple layers, which requires more energy and material to achieve similar performance.
+- Wood coating options with partially plant-based formulations provide similar performance characteristics to equivalent fossil-based products. - Coatings that once required high-temperature bake cycles in the past can now cure at room temperatures because of innovative technology.
+These coatings reduce energy requirements by eliminating the need for high-temperature bake cycles.

+- High-transfer-efficiency powder coatings not only reduce spray time and the energy associated with the spray application process, but also reduce product loss, which further reduces energy use and preserves natural resources. - Heat- and sun-reflective roof coatings and infrared-reflecting concrete coatings reduce the urban heat island effect and can reduce cooling needs in warmer climates. - Powder coatings and other types of coating systems can deliver high performance in just one layer rather than competing coatings that may require multiple layers, which requires more energy and material to achieve similar performance.